Amplified endomorphisms of Fano fourfolds: Preliminaries

 \begin{lem} Let $W \to Z$ be a flat morphism of algebraic varieties.
 Let $C \subseteq Z$ be a closed subscheme and $D$ the inverse image of $C$ in $W$.
 Let $W'$ be the blow-up of $W$ along $D$ and $Z'$ the blow-up of $Z$ along $C$.
 Then $W' \cong W \times_Z Z'$. \end{lem}

 In what follows, we prove two lemmas that naturally complement Notation~\ref{notation-conic-bundle}.
 Lemma~\ref{lem-no-3-comp} was first proved in \cite{sarkisov1983conic}*{Proposition 1.16}.
 It shows, at each singular point of the discriminant of a conic bundle, there are precisely two components intersecting transversally.
+We give an alternative proof here for readers' convenience.

 \begin{lem} Let $D_i \subseteq \Delta_{\tau}$ $(i = 1, 2, 3)$ be three distinct irreducible components (if exists) of a conic bundle $\tau \colon X \to Y$.
 Then $D_1 \cap D_2 \cap D_3 = \emptyset$. \end{lem}